booniepepper/booniepepper/README.md

 I'm a programming philologist; I love languages and love learning.

 Born in Guam, now in Seattle.
 Loving my wife, baby girl, and puppy.
 Trying to follow Jesus as best I can.
 Depending on how you slice it, my highest level of formal education is either a 2003 GED or a 2011 award of completion for "Party Foods 011" from Renton Technical College.
-Worked lots of jobs ranging from security and construction (especially roofing) to realty and swing managing a McDonald's.
-I've been "in industry" as a software engineer since December of 2018.
+I've worn a lot of hats since then, ranging from physical jobs like security and construction (especially roofing) to to more swing managing a McDonald's and real estate.
+"In industry" as a software engineer since December of 2018.
 I also enjoy puzzles, knitting, crochet, origami, carpentry, traditional gaming, video games, and playing stringed instruments.

 Currently I'm: